Graduation

 • A combination of serious and humourous elements, your speech should inspire your peers as they leave high school and embark on exciting adventures.

-• Working with a staff adviser, rehearse the script for the graduation ceremony, which will be given to you.
+• Working with a staff adviser, rehearse the graduation ceremony script, which will be given to you.

 • Host the graduation ceremony, introducing the speakers and agenda to the audience.